Catherine Howard: Early life

 The details and dates of this relationship are debated among modern historians.
-The most popular theory, first put forward in 2004 by Retha Warnicke, was that the relationship between them was abusive, with Mannox grooming and preying on Catherine between 1536 and 1538; this is expanded upon in detail by Conor Byrne.
-Other biographers, like Gareth Russell, believe that Mannox's interactions with Catherine took place over a much shorter time, that Mannox was roughly the same age as her, but that "their relationship was nonetheless inappropriate, on several levels."
-He believes Catherine was increasingly repulsed by Mannox's pressure to have sex with her and was angered by his gossiping with servants about the details of what had gone on between them.
+The most popular theory, first put forward in 2004 by Retha Warnicke, is that the relationship was abusive, with Mannox grooming and preying on Catherine between 1536 and 1538; this is expanded upon by Conor Byrne.
+Other biographers, such as Gareth Russell, believe that Mannox's interactions with Catherine took place over a much shorter period, that Mannox was roughly the same age as her, but that "their relationship was nonetheless inappropriate, on several levels."
+He believes that Catherine was increasingly repulsed by Mannox's pressure to have sex with her and angered by his gossiping with servants about what had occurred between them.

-Mannox and Catherine both confessed during her adultery inquisitions as the wife of King Henry that they had engaged in sexual contact, but not actual coitus.
-When questioned, Catherine was quoted as saying, "At the flattering and fair persuasions of Mannox, being but a young girl, I suffered him at sundry times to handle and touch the secret parts of my body, which neither became me with honesty to permit nor him to require."
+Catherine and Mannox both confessed during her adultery inquisitions as King Henry VIII's wife that they had engaged in sexual contact, but not coitus.
+Catherine stated, "At the flattering and fair persuasions of Mannox, being but a young girl, I suffered him at sundry times to handle and touch the secret parts of my body, which neither became me with honesty to permit nor him to require."

 Catherine severed contact with Mannox in 1538, most likely in the spring.
-It is not true, as is sometimes stated, that this was because she began to spend more time at the Dowager Duchess's mansion in Lambeth, as Lambeth was Mannox's home parish and he also married here, perhaps in 1538 or 1539.
+It is not true, as is sometimes stated, that this was because she spent more time at the Dowager Duchess's mansion in Lambeth, as Lambeth was Mannox's home parish and he also married there, perhaps in 1538 or 1539.
 He was still living in Lambeth in 1541.
-Shortly afterward, Catherine was pursued by Francis Dereham, a secretary of the Dowager Duchess.
+Shortly afterwards, Catherine was pursued by Francis Dereham, a secretary of the Dowager Duchess.
 They allegedly became lovers, addressing each other as "husband" and "wife".
 Dereham also entrusted Catherine with various wifely duties, such as keeping his money when he was away on business.
-Many of Catherine's roommates among the Dowager Duchess's maids of honour and attendants knew of the relationship, which apparently ended in 1539 when the Dowager Duchess found out.
-Despite this, Catherine and Dereham may have parted with intentions to marry upon his return from Ireland, agreeing to a precontract of marriage.
-If indeed they exchanged vows before having sexual intercourse, they would have been considered married in the eyes of the Church.
+Many of Catherine's roommates among the Dowager Duchess's maids of honour and attendants knew of the relationship, which apparently ended in 1539 when the Dowager Duchess discovered it.
+Despite this, Catherine and Dereham may have parted intending to marry upon his return from Ireland, agreeing to a precontract.
+If they exchanged vows before intercourse, they would have been considered married in the eyes of the Church.